architdate/PKHeX-Auto-Legality-Mod/README.md

 ## Known Issues

-- Issues with legalizing Shiny Groudon and Shiny Kyogre.
+- ~~Issues with legalizing Shiny Groudon and Shiny Kyogre.
 This is because of PID mismatches in Gen 4 Games.
-(Its being resolved)
+(Its being resolved)~~ [RESOLVED]
 - ~~No proper error handling for -Mega or -Busted forms.
 (This should be added in the next commit)~~ [RESOLVED]

 (Requires a C# IDE such as Visual Studio 17 or Mono Develop)